Previous | Next

 • ———.
 1974b.
 A theology of the New Testament.
 Grand Rapids, MI: Eerdmans.

 • Martens, Elmer A. 1999.
 Ezekiel’s contribution to a biblical theology of mission.
-Direction 28 (spring): 75–87.
+Direction 28 (Spring): 75–87.
 [Season/month or issue no. (but not both) acceptable but not required when journal is paginated through a volume.]

 • Mitchell, William J. 1995.
 City of bits: Space, place, and the infobahn.
-Cambridge, MA: MIT Press.
-Book online.
-Available from http://www-mitpress.mit.edu:80/City_of_Bits/Pulling_Glass/index.html. ["Accessed date" unnecessary unless publication date is missing.]
+Cambridge, MA: MIT Press, http://www-mitpress.mit.edu:80/City_of_Bits/Pulling_Glass/index.html.

 • Rad, Gerhard von.
 1972.
 Wisdom in Israel.
-Translated by James D. Martin.
+Trans.
+James D. Martin.
 Nashville, TN: Abingdon.

 • Toews, Paul.
 1997.
 Religious idealism and academic vocation at Fresno Pacific College.
 In Models for Christian higher education, ed.
 Richard T. Hughes, 222–42.
 Grand Rapids, MI: Eerdmans.